 Did you know?

 You can snooze candidates and set a reminder message to display when a candidate is due to wake up.
-This is perfect for scheduling follow ups.
+This is perfect for scheduling follow-ups.

 The offer